patzly/grocy-android/app/src/main/assets/README.md

 **Rewritten & strongly edited pages**
 - Purchase
 - Consume
-- Settings (lots of new options, too)
+- Settings (with lots of new options)
 - Login (New login flow for QR codes from grocy server)

 **Not finished yet**